hasaniqbal777/coling-2025/_pages/home.md

 The 31st International Conference on Computational Linguistics (COLING 2025) will take place in **Abu Dhabi, UAE** from **January 19th to 24th, 2025**.
 The main conference is in-person only, not hybrid.
 However, there will be virtual presentation sessions, for those who cannot come in person, which will take place on **January 27 to 28, 2025**; this will also allow people who attend the main conference to attend the virtual sessions more easily.

+<span style="color:red; font-weight:bold;">The deadline for the direct submission is September 16, 2024.
+The ARR commitment deadline is October 20, 2024. </span>

 ## News

 **The official COLING 2025 website is launched.**